Skip to main content

 The Architecture of the Stress Response

 Understanding your body’s reaction begins with appreciating its intricate communication networks.
-The and the endocrine system work in concert.
+The nervous system and the endocrine system work in concert.
 When your brain perceives a stressor, it sends an immediate electrical signal down the spinal cord to the adrenal glands, triggering the release of adrenaline.

 This is the hormone responsible for the immediate, heart-pounding effects of stress.
 Almost simultaneously, a slower, more sustained chemical cascade begins.
 The hypothalamus, a command center in your brain, releases corticotropin-releasing hormone (CRH).
 CRH travels a short distance to the pituitary gland, instructing it to release adrenocorticotropic hormone (ACTH) into the bloodstream.